-Once you are happy with all the parameters, you will only need to apply a new Fit, just by clicking on this icon Fit.
+Once you are happy with all the parameters, you will only need to apply a new Fit, just by clicking on this icon this icon this icon the fit v.
 If you have several regions, you will need to select 'Fit All' in the Fir scroll down menu.
 Once the fitting has been made, if you want to get the Fitted spectrum just click on the 'Create spectrum' icon